MercurialUroboros/wheel-of-fortune/README.md

 `npm run build && npm run preview` to run the game in production mode

-`sh run_on_docker_sh` if you have nothing installed but docker, game will run on porto 3010
+`sh run_on_docker_sh` if you have nothing installed but docker, game will run on port 3010

 You can find a working version of the game on https://wheel-of-fortune.netlify.app/